FORTH-ModelBasedTracker/MocapNET/README.md

 # This is the new MNET3 branch that holds the [BMVC 2021 3D hand pose estimation code](https://www.bmvc2021-virtualconference.com/conference/papers/paper_1334.html), until code is polished and ready to be pulled in the main MocapNET branch..!

 ### Please be patient as due to the volume of work needed this might take some time, since I need to manually merge a lot of code since both the head of the github repository and the MNET3 code are actually superseeded by my private development snapshot..
-For now it is best if someone needs just body to use the master branch and if someone needs body+hands to checkout the mnet3 branch.
+For now, if someone needs just 3D bodies please use the master branch, if you want bodies+hands then you can checkout the mnet3 branch.
+Please remember that the ./initialize.sh script needs to be run seperately for each branch to download the correct NN models for each case.

 ### If you want to perform a quick test of the new body+hands 3D pose estimation capabilities, after following the installation instructions below please try the following commands!